PALM: Predicting Actions through Language Models: Related Work

 \subsection{Foundation Model}

 Foundation models serve as the cornerstone for various downstream tasks across different data modalities~\cite{zhou2023comprehensive, bommasani2021opportunities}.
-In this paper, we consider two types of foundation models: vision-language models (VLMs) to generate the textual narrations of video and large language models (LLMs) to predict future action given visual context.
+Here we consider two types of foundation models: vision-language models (VLMs) to generate the textual narrations of video and large language models (LLMs) to predict future action given visual context.

+\myparagraph{Vision-language model} VLMs utilize complementary characteristics of image and text datasets to perform multimodal tasks such as image captioning, visual question-answering, and visual reasoning~\cite{li2019visualbert, lu2019vilbert, radford2021learning}.
+Various works~\cite{zhou2020unified, cho2021unifying, wang2021simvlm} attempt to unify vision-language tasks with a single model, overcoming the limited utility of previous models.
+In this paper, the image or video captioning ability of VLMs is utilized to directly transform visual information into narrative text descriptions.
+We empirically found that BLIP family~\cite{li2022blip, li2023blip, instructblip} provides concise and informative captions.
+For instance, BLIP~\cite{li2022blip} proposes a novel encoder-decoder architecture specialized for multimodal pertaining, and BLIP-2~\cite{li2023blip} significantly reduces the trainable parameters by using a querying transformer to bridge the modality gap between frozen vision models and language models.
+InstructBLIP~\cite{instructblip} further performs instruction tuning on BLIP-2, enabling general-purpose models with a unified natural language interface.

 \myparagraph{Large language model} Language foundation models~\cite{radford2019language, brown2020language, zhang2022opt, black2021gpt, touvron2023llama, touvron2023llama2} have had a significant impact on the NLP field, demonstrating surprising ability to generalize across unseen tasks.
 With their extensive training data and large parameter size, LLMs have demonstrated the ability to learn from examples provided in input prompts, a concept known as in-context learning~\cite{brown2020language}.
 LLMs have also shown success in the tasks of decision-making and planning.
 For example, SayCan~\cite{ichter2022can} combines a language model with learned low-level skills for grounded planning, while Socratic Models~\cite{zeng2022socratic} formulate action prediction as text completion problems from captioned images.
 In this work, we explore how such procedure knowledge can be exploited in the complex action anticipation task and showcase the effectiveness of in-context learning for this purpose.